acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 <!-- Object.keys(db.nobel.findOne()).length,
 Object.keys(db.nobel.findOne()) -->

 With this, can you return only the keys of a single document?
+There are several ways of doing this (as with everything, in code :) ).
+In short, here are the ways:
+* Query database for a document and manually count
+* Treat a document as an object and only grab its `keys` by using the Object.keys() method (this is the more readable way, if you were producing a report)

-* #### How Many distinct fields are there for the array field?
-What are they? (ex.2)
+1- <strong>How Many distinct fields are there for the array field?
+What are they? </strong> (ex.2)
 <!-- db.nobel.distinct("new_array").length, db.nobel.distinct("new_array") -->
+Using distinct, how would you return all the unique values for the array field?
+Which is the field that has an array of values?

 <br>